Form 8858 and Foreign Disregarded Entities: a complete guide

 Direct ownership of a foreign disregarded entity

-Among those required to file, the most common group is US persons who directly own a foreign disregarded entity.
-These individuals or businesses must report each entity’s annual results on a separate filing every year, ensuring the IRS can review the financial activity of each operation abroad.
-Direct owners must complete the entire Form 8858 and a separate Schedule M for every entity they control to disclose related-party transactions and maintain accurate ownership reporting.
+US persons who directly own a foreign disregarded entity are the most common group required to file.
+Direct owners must complete the entire Form 8858 and a separate Schedule M for every entity they control, disclosing related-party transactions and maintaining accurate ownership reporting.

-Each distinct entity or foreign branch operated during the year requires its own Form 8858, keeping activities properly separated in IRS records.
-An ownership chart must also be included when requested on line 5 to clearly illustrate the chain of ownership.
+Each distinct entity or foreign branch requires its own Form 8858.
+A Form 8858 organizational chart example must also be included when requested on line 5 to clearly illustrate the chain of ownership.

 Ownership through a trust or partnership